Leaflet/Leaflet/docs/examples/accessibility/example.md

 	const marker = new Marker([50.4501, 30.5234], {alt: 'Kyiv'}).addTo(map)
 		.bindPopup('Kyiv, Ukraine is the birthplace of Leaflet!');

-	window.L = L; // only for debugging in the developer console window.map = map; // only for debugging in the developer console
+	globalThis.L = L; // only for debugging in the developer console globalThis.map = map; // only for debugging in the developer console
 </script>